bencw12/sourdough-mod/README.md

 # Bencw12's Sourdough Mod
-Adds the sourdough food item to Minecraft 1.12.2
+Adds the sourdough food item to Minecraft 1.12.2 (will update to 1.15 soon)

 Features: